-Anthony Grbic (S’00–M’06) received the B.A.Sc., M.A.Sc., and Ph.D. degrees in electrical engineering from the University of Toronto, Canada, in 1998, 2000, and 2005, respectively.
-In January 2006, Dr. Grbic joined the Department of Electrical Engineering and Computer Science, University of Michigan, where he is currently an Assistant Professor.
-His research interests include engineered electromagnetic structures (metamaterials, electromagnetic bandgap materials and frequency selective surfaces), microwave circuits, printed antennas, and analytical electromagnetics.
+Anthony Grbic received the B.A.Sc., M.A.Sc., and Ph.D. degrees in electrical engineering from the University of Toronto, Canada, in 1998, 2000, and 2005, respectively.
+In 2006, he joined the Department of Electrical Engineering and Computer Science, University of Michigan, Ann Arbor, MI, USA, where he is currently a Professor.
+His research interests include engineered electromagnetic structures (metamaterials, metasurfaces, electromagnetic band-gap materials, frequency-selective surfaces), microwave circuits, antennas, plasmonics, wireless power transmission, and analytical electromagnetics/optics.